huggingface/transformers/examples/pytorch/image-classification/README.md

 ## PyTorch version, Trainer

-Based on the script [run_image_classification.py](https://github.com/huggingface/transformers/blob/main/examples/pytorch/image-classification/run_image_classification.py).
+Based on the script [`run_image_classification.py`](https://github.com/huggingface/transformers/blob/main/examples/pytorch/image-classification/run_image_classification.py).

+The script leverages the 🤗 [Trainer API](https://huggingface.co/docs/transformers/main_classes/trainer) to automatically take care of the training for you, running on distributed environments right away.

 ### Using datasets from Hub